Centre for Social Awareness, Advocacy and Ethics

-- Accountability.
-Accepting responsibility for one’s activities and in a transparent manner.
+- Accepting responsibility for one’s activities and in a transparent manner.

-- Punctuality.
-Being prompt and following through on commitments.
+- Being prompt and following through on commitments.

 CSAAE focuses, in an integrated way, on four programmatic areas designed to channel young people into activities that develop leaders of character; cultivate a spirit of entrepreneurship; promote good governance, transparency, and accountability in government; and encourage mentorship among youth.
-Though distinct in their areas of focus, the four programs share the common goal of creating positive social, economic and political change one youth at a time.
+Though distinct in their areas of focus, they share the common goal of creating positive social, economic and political change one youth at a time.